-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 Games library, EA Play, free games, and more

-Xbox Game Pass cloud streaming for Android and Google Stadia both have growing libraries of games.
-Microsoft is currently offering over 150 games to stream.
-Stadia has roughly 100 currently, with more set to be added as they release.
+Xbox Game Pass cloud streaming and Google Stadia both have growing libraries of games.
+Microsoft is currently offering over 200 games to stream.
+Stadia has roughly 100 now, with more set to be added as they release.
 It's important to note that these are just the games available for streaming.
 Xbox Game Pass Ultimate has a library of several hundred games available to download on Xbox and PC, with Xbox Game Studios exclusives launching into the service the day they release.

-Microsoft has also partnered with Electronic Arts to bring its EA Play catalog to Xbox Game Pass Ultimate users in the coming months.
-This means the newer Star Wars Battlefront releases, Dragon Age, Mass Effect, Need for Speed, sports games, and more will all be available to play — though not necessarily stream.
+Microsoft has also partnered with Electronic Arts to bring its EA Play catalog to Xbox Game Pass Ultimate.
+This means the newer Star Wars Battlefront releases, Dragon Age, Mass Effect, Need for Speed, sports games, and more are available to play.

 With Xbox Live Gold as part of Game Pass Ultimate, you'll also get two free games every month to download onto your console.
 Stadia also offers a couple of free games every month.
 In both instances, you'll lose access to any free games you've redeemed if you lose your membership but will get them back once you resubscribe.